Categories

 Let’s start with the actual Example 13:

-First, we need an input shape, represented by a Zone2 object, which will serve as the original shape for the offset operations.
-In this example, we create it using the createInputZone() function and then visualize and save it as a PDF file.
+First, we need a shape, represented by a Zone2 object, which will serve as input for the offset operations.
+In this example, we create this original shape using the createInputZone() function, then visualize and save it as a PDF file.
 You can safely ignore the details of this function and create your own Zone2 instead.
 The article Polygons And Zones describes the various ways to create zones.

 // * Step 1 * Create an input zone for this example